Aya-Ebrahim-Elbehiry/gcp-project/README.md

-# gcp-projectcd

 #to build infra on gcp using terraform do :

 cd gcpProject/
 terraform init
 terraform apply